 The stories in this collection (see below) demonstrate how people around the world are working to restore degraded tropical forests.
 In Malawi, using a three-pronged approach of providing water filters, planting trees, and using effective cookstoves has helped curb rapid deforestation.
-Other regions have come up with solutions, like substituting using tropical forests for fast-growing bamboo as a firewood source in Africa, and partnerships with indigenous communities that offer compensation in return for forest protection.
-Columbia is also building an ecotourism industry to incentivize leaving forests in-tact and drones are being used to re-plant forests in Myanmar.
+In Borneo, providing affordable health care removed the locals' financial need for logging and forests are making a comeback.
+Replanting efforts are underway in Brazil, led by a women's collective, and in Myanmar where drones are being harnessed.
 This solution is one of the Drawdown Ecochallenge actions to reduce greenhouse gas emissions.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.

 Photos are licensed under Attribution Non Commercial 2.0 Generic Creative Commons license / Desaturated from original, and are credited to the following photographers:

 Fondriest Environmental, David De Wit / Community Eye Health, Linda Steil / Herald Post, John Amis / UGA College of Ag & Environmental Sciences – OCCS, Andy B, Peter Garnhum, Thomas Hawk, 7ty9, Isriya Paireepairit, David Berger, UnLtd The Foundation For Social Entrepreneurs, Michael Dunne, Burak Kebapci, and Forrest Berkshire / U.S. Army Cadet Command public affairs

 Photos are licensed under Attribution Non Commercial Share Alike 2.0 Generic Creative Commons license, and are credited to the following photographers: